 Community awareness for breast-health risk education is available throughout the year at Education Day, Lunafest, OSU Pink Events, during Breast Cancer Awareness Month and by appointment.

 Project H.E.R. services are made possible through support and funding from The Corvallis Clinic and The Corvallis Clinic Foundation.

 MammaCare is a method for breast self-examination (BSE) developed by a dedicated team of scientists.
 Their hope was that the lives of many of the 180,000 American women who develop breast cancer every year could be saved by teaching women precise techniques for self- examination.
 Just as a blind person reads the tiny dots of Braille, the program teaches a woman to palpate her breasts to detect lumps as small as 1/4” to 1/2”.
 (The average lump discovered by women not trained in BSE is 1 1/2”.)

-Susan Merrill, B.S., RN, CCM and Joann Stutzman, RN, BSN, OCN of The Corvallis Clinic have completed all of the requirements to be certified MammaCare® instructors.
-In addition, Joann Stutzman serves as the breast cancer nurse educator/navigator for The Corvallis Clinic.
-Susan Merrill currently is faculty at OHSU and provides clinical breast exams training for healthcare providers.
-Both women are highly experienced in the areas of breast cancer education, diagnosis, and treatment options.
+Susan Merrill, B.S., RN, CCM and Kathy Nepper, RN, OCN of The Corvallis Clinic have completed all of the requirements to be certified MammaCare® instructors.
+In addition, Kathy Nepper serves as the breast-cancer nurse educator/navigator for The Corvallis Clinic.
+Susan Merrill currently is faculty at OHSU and provides clinical breast-exam training for healthcare providers.
+Both women are highly experienced in the areas of breast-cancer education, diagnosis, and treatment options.